Mirko Topić

 Mirko Topić (Мирко Топић; born 5 February 2001) is a Serbian professional footballer who plays as a defensive midfielder for club Norwich City and the Serbia national team.

 Career

 On 12 May 2019, Topić made his first team debut, replacing Nemanja Milojević in 64th minute, in 2:1 home loss to Partizan.
 On 29 June 2023, Topić signed a four-year contract with the Primeira Liga side Famalicão.

-On 25 January 2023, Topić debuted for Serbia national football team as a starter in a 2–1 friendly victory against United States.
+On 25 January 2023, Topić debuted for Serbia national team as a starter in a 2–1 friendly victory against United States.

 On 3 August 2025, Topić signed for EFL Championship club Norwich City for an initial fee of £3m.
 He signed a four-year contract with a club option for a further year.
+In November 2025, it was announced that Topić would miss the remainder of the season due to undergoing surgery on a damaged ACL.